 MEET THE PUPS WHO BEAT THE ODDS

-Instead of chemotherapy, he received a new experimental immunotherapy treatment.
+Instead of chemotherapy, he was enrolled in a clinical trial and received a new experimental T-cell infusion treatment.

-His leg was amputated in August 2017 after bone cancer was found.
-He also received chemotherapy treatment, which is part of standard-of-care.
-But by April 2018, the tumor had metastasized to his lungs.
+Codi went through surgery in August 2017 after bone cancer was found.
+He then received chemotherapy treatment.
+But by April 2018, the tumor had spread to his lungs.

-The tumors in his lungs disappeared after CODI received a new immunotherapy treatment, and he is still with his parents enjoying life in New Jersey.
+His parents learned about a new cancer-fighting vaccine developed by Yale University professor and drove him to Connecticut.
+The tumors in his lungs disappeared after CODI received the cancer vaccine treatment, and he is still with his parents enjoying life in New Jersey.

-Both dogs beat osteosarcoma odds with new immunotherapy
+These and other dogs beat osteosarcoma with experimental immunotherapy

-The big challenge for researchers is figuring out how to help all dogs respond like CODI and ROSCOE.
+The big challenge for researchers is figuring out how to help more dogs respond like CODI and ROSCOE.